 When Your Kid Goes to College: A Parent's Survival Guide

-Comprehensive and accessible, this practical guide includes info on: Teaching your child how to live on his own, from balancing a checkbook to dealing with a roommate • The difference between financial and emotional independence -- and how to keep them separate • Helping your spouse, younger children, and even pets deal with the transition when your child leaves -- and returns • How to fill and even enjoy the hole your child's absence leaves • Saying goodbye isn't the end of the world; it's the beginning of an exciting new one!
+Comprehensive and accessible, this practical guide includes info on: Teaching your child how to live on their own, from balancing a checkbook to dealing with a roommate • The difference between financial and emotional independence — and how to keep them separate • Helping your spouse, younger children, and even pets deal with the transition when your child leaves — and returns • How to fill and even enjoy the hole your child's absence leaves • Saying goodbye isn't the end of the world; it's the beginning of an exciting new one!

 You’re On Your Own (But I’m Here If You Need Me):